The Gate Opens

 “What did we open?”
 Marian asked.

-What he meant by “this stuff” was a thick fog that had flowed out of the gate, very different from the smoke and haze that filled the air; it spread only a few inches off the ground and covered their ankles as it careened down the hill and across the lawn toward the southwest.
-It felt tough and thick against their skin, smooth like oily wax, ready to trip them; a noise clicked in the fog that gave it a life of its own—a mechanical tick-tick-tock. tick-tick-tick-tock
+“Ew!
+What is this stuff?”
+Herbert gasped, for a thick fog had spewed out of the gate, very different from the smoke and colorful haze that had filled the air before.
+It hung low to the ground, only a few inches off of it, and smothered the children’s ankles as it careened down the hill to the southwest.
+It felt thick and tough against the skin, smooth like oily wax, ready to pull them down if they should slip.
+A noise clicked in the fog that gave it a life of its own—a mechanical tick-tick-tock. tick-tick-tick-tock

 “It’s an enchanted forest,” Esther thought aloud.

-“I sees it!
-I sees it all!”
-A voice shouted at them from the yard, beneath the poplar tree.
-“I sees what you-all dids!”
-The Dolors turned to see, at their dismay, Aaron leaning on his bicycle, red hair bouncing this way and that, and pointing—similar to his buffoon dance at school earlier that morning.
-He dropped his bicycle into the deep mud and whistled snidely; his face all crooked with a grin as he skipped to the tree line.
+The Dolors turned to see, to their dismay, Aaron leaning on his bicycle, red hair bouncing this way and that, and pointing—similar to his buffoon dance at school earlier that morning.
+He dropped his bicycle into the mud and whistled snidely, his face all crooked with a grin as he skipped to the tree line.

 “What are you doing here?”
 Marian asked.